Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Introduction

-Of course there exists a bridge between the functional and algebraic approaches; but, other than supplying a translation dictionary, it is of limited use.
+Of course there exists already a bridge between the functional and algebraic approaches; but, other than supplying a translation dictionary, it is of limited use.
 This is unfortunate because it effectively separates the formal/heuristic appeal of path integrals and the rigorous mathematical development of $C^\ast$-algebras.

+The purpose of this paper is to describe and illustrate what can be characterized as a hybrid of both approaches.
+The hybrid formulation combines the functional integral and crossed product formulations, and it is determined principally by an underlying topological group along with associated unitary representations.
+The rationale for introducing functional integrals into the algebraic approach should be obvious: Formal and/or heuristic application of path integrals in the functional approach is quite useful, and one hopes to enjoy similar benefits by applying functional integral techniques in the $C^\ast$-algebra setting.

-The purpose of this paper is to describe a substantial upgrade to that bridge.
-Our main tool, the functional Mellin transform\cite{LA2}, provides a generalization of the standard Gaussian path integral and contains crossed products as a subclass. \emph{Under suitable conditions, the space of Mellin integrable functionals is a $C^\ast$-algebra, and the functional Mellin transform is a $\ast$-representation.} In particular, functional Mellin transforms allow to represent quantum operators, their traces, and their determinants as functional integrals.
+Our main tool, the functional Mellin transform\cite{LA2}, provides a generalization of the standard Feynman path integral.
+Under suitable conditions, \emph{the space of Mellin integrable functionals is a $C^\ast$-algebra, and the functional Mellin transform implements a $\ast$-representation.} In particular, the functional Mellin transform allows to define and represent quantum observables, their traces, their logs, and their determinants as functional integrals.

-The motivation for introducing functional integrals into the algebraic approach should be obvious: The formal and/or heuristic application of path integrals in the functional approach is quite useful, and one hopes to enjoy similar benefits by applying functional integral techniques in the $C^\ast$-algebra setting.
-The resulting formulation is a generalization of the Feynman path integral representation of a quantum system that is determined solely by an underlying topological group and its irreducible representations.
+Since the functional Mellin transform and its associated algebra of integrable functionals is closely related to crossed products, our approach to quantization is likewise closely related to crossed-product-inspired quantization.
+Indeed, mathematically, quantizations based on the two different approaches may overlap or even coincide; depending on the particular system under consideration.
+However, there is an important conceptual difference.

+The latter employs (reduced) crossed products of $C^\ast$-dynamical systems to model the quantum algebra.
+At the heart of this approach is a $G$-space $(G,X)$ comprised of a topological space $X$ (usually interpreted as a classical configuration/phase space) and a locally compact transformation group $G$ that acts on $X$.
+One then constructs a \emph{non-commutative} dynamical system from the algebra $C_0(X)$ (continuous, bounded complex-valued functions on $X$ that vanish at infinity) and $G$-induced homomorphisms $\alpha:G\rightarrow\mathrm{Aut}(C_0(X))$.
+The salient feature is the starting point of the construction, viz. $X$ and the \emph{commutative} algebra $C_0(X)$ --- i.e. crossed-product quantization views quantization as a promotion of a classical system.
+This of course is consistent with the time-honored strategy: $\mathrm{classical}\rightarrow\mathrm{quantum}$.